 - Tooltip watch-in the editor window-provides the simplest way of viewing the value of a variable or more complex expressions.
 Just point at the variable with the mouse pointer.
 The value is displayed next to the variable. - The Auto window displays a useful selection of variables and expressions in, or near, the current statement.
 The window is automatically updated when execution stops. - The Locals window displays the local variables, that is, auto variables and function parameters for the active function.
 The window is automatically updated when execution stops. - The Watch window allows you to monitor the values of C-SPY expressions and variables.
 The window is automatically updated when execution stops. - The Live Watch window repeatedly samples and displays the values of expressions while your application is executing.
 Variables in the expressions must be statically located, such as global variables. - The Statics window displays the values of variables with static storage duration.
-The window is automatically updated when execution stops. - The Macro Quicklaunch window and the Quick Watch window give you precise control over when to evaluate an expression.
+The window is automatically updated when execution stops.

-- The Symbols window displays all symbols with a static location, that is, C/C++ functions, assembler labels, and variables with static storage duration, including symbols from the runtime library. - The Data Log window and the Data Log Summary window display logs of accesses up to four different memory locations or areas you choose by setting Data Log breakpoints.
+- The Macro Quicklaunch window and the Quick Watch window give you precise control over when to evaluate an expression. - The Symbols window displays all symbols with a static location, that is, C/C++ functions, assembler labels, and variables with static storage duration, including symbols from the runtime library. - The Data Log window and the Data Log Summary window display logs of accesses to up to four different memory locations you choose by setting data log breakpoints.
 Data logging can help you locate frequently accessed data.
 You can then consider whether you should place that data in more efficient memory. - The Data Sample window displays samples for up to four different variables.
 You can also display the data samples as graphs in the Sampled Graphs window.
 By using data sampling, you will get an indication of the data value over a length of time.
-Because it is a sampled value, data sampling is best suited for slow-changing data.
-Variables in the expressions must be of integer type and statically located, for example global variables. - The Trace-related windows let you inspect the program flow up to a specific state.
-For more information, see Trace, page 179.
+Because it is a sampled value, data sampling is best suited for slow-changing data. - The Trace-related windows let you inspect the program flow up to a specific state.
+For more information, see Trace, page 187.